PhilipVigus/CV/README.md

 I am a driven, dedicated full-stack developer with a degree in Computer Science and a hunger to learn.
 I spent much of my early career working in education, initially as an ICT teacher before moving into quality assurance, where I worked with organisations across London to improve their educational provision.

 I am looking for a change of direction and am returning to my roots in technology.
 I love the creative side of development.
-Being able to see a website or app grow in front of me excites me, and I have recently completed Makers Academy to prepare myself for a career in software development.
+Seeing a website or app grow excites me, and I have recently completed Makers Academy to prepare myself for a career in software development.

 ## Projects